-National Logistics Day™ is observed annually on June 28th in appreciation for the importance that the logistics industry plays in both our national and global economies!
+Annually, National Logistics Day™ on June 28th promotes appreciation for the important role the logistics industry plays in both our national and global economies!

-The logistics industry first started to take form when Marco Polo traveled to China on the Silk Road and kept a detailed written record paving the way for future traders and merchants to use between Europe and China.
-In 1896, the first “horseless carriage” semi-truck was invented, improving how goods would move across our country.
-The first air cargo flight took place in 1910 between Dayton and Columbus, increasing the speed with which goods could be delivered in the U.S. In 1956, the first container ship sailed from the port of New Jersey to Texas, forever changing how goods would move around the world.
-And that’s how early logistics started, demonstrating how logistics connects the world and always has.
+The logistics industry first started to take form when Marco Polo traveled to China on the Silk Road.
+His detailed written record paved the way for future traders and merchants traveling between Europe and China.
+In 1896, the invention of the “horseless carriage” semi-truck improved how goods moved across our country.
+Just 14 years later, the first air cargo flight took place in 1910.
+The flight between Dayton and Columbus dramatically increased the speed with which goods could be delivered in the U.S. By 1956, the first container ship sailed from the port of New Jersey to Texas.
+Shipments forever changed how goods moved around the world.
+These advancements demonstrate how logistics connect the world – and always have.

 Today, logistics expenses in the U.S. account for nearly 8% of everything we make and sell.
 That includes packaging, warehousing, shipping, and more.
 The third-party logistics (3PL) industry – those who help businesses efficiently manage logistics across their supply chains (from 3PLs to truckers to warehouse managers) – represents an $800 billion industry on its own.

-Visit www.NationalLogisticsDay.com to read interesting facts about the logistics industry, grab a copy of the official holiday logo, or download a complimentary copy of the Logistics Careers For Dummies® eBook.
-You can also use the #NationalLogisticsDay hashtag to give social media shout-outs to friends, family, or colleagues that work in the logistics and supply chain fields.
+While celebrating the day, visit www.NationalLogisticsDay.com to read interesting facts about the logistics industry.
+When you’re there, you can also grab a copy of the official holiday logo, or download a complimentary copy of the Logistics Careers For Dummies® eBook.
+Don’t forget to use the #NationalLogisticsDay hashtag to give social media shout-outs to friends, family, or colleagues working in the logistics and supply chain fields.

 HISTORY OF NATIONAL LOGISTICS DAY

 Logistics Plus Inc founded National Logistics Day in 2019 to celebrate the important, growing logistics industry.
-Since 1996, Logistics Plus® has been doing its part to help support the logistics industry and to create both challenging and rewarding jobs in the U.S. and around the world – all with a Passion For Excellence™.
+Since 1996, Logistics Plus® has been doing its part to help support the logistics industry.
+It also creates both challenging and rewarding jobs in the U.S. and around the world – all with a Passion For Excellence™.
 The company’s global headquarters is located in the historic Erie, Pennsylvania train station.
-With nearly 50 country flags flying on top of the building – each one representing a nationality of one its employees or customers – the building is an iconic hub for transportation and logistics services and the perfect venue to launch a National Logistics Day celebration.
+All around the building, nearly 50 country flags fly with each one representing the nationality of one of its employees or customers.
+This iconic hub for transportation and logistics services is the perfect venue for launching a National Logistics Day celebration.

-The Registrar at National Day Calendar proclaimed National Logistics Day to be observed on June 28 annually.
+In 2019, the Registrar at National Day Calendar proclaimed National Logistics Day to be observed on June 28th annually.